-Pharmacists are uniquely qualified to help patients and healthcare teams utilize pharmacogenomics (PGx) by introducing and providing the OneOme RightMed® comprehensive test.
-Covering HUNDREDS OF MEDICATIONS across MANY MEDICAL CONDITIONS, the RightMed test can help pharmacists guide optimal medication selection and dosing, much like recommending a dosing adjustment based on drug interaction or renal dysfunction.
-Pharmacists’ distinct education, skills, and expanding role in healthcare position them to champion processes for pharmacogenomic testing and interpretation of results – and with it, a new level of care.
+Pharmacists are uniquely qualified to help patients and healthcare teams utilize pharmacogenomics (PGx) by offering the OneOme RightMed® comprehensive test as a clinical service.
+Covering HUNDREDS OF MEDICATIONS across MANY MEDICAL CONDITIONS, the RightMed test can help pharmacists guide optimal medication selection and dosing.

 Trial and error as a prescription method can cause adverse drug reactions or inadequate patient response.
 This often can lead to therapeutic failures before the right drug and dosage are found.